This article has links to products and services we love, which we may make commission from.

 Located across Highway 89 from Emerald Bay State Park.

-Within the park, Eagle Loop provides a short hike if your intention is not to go the two miles round trip to Eagle Lake.
+Within the park, Eagle Loop provides a short hike if you do not want to make the two-mile round trip to Eagle Lake.

-If you intend to go all the way to the lake, complete the free desolation wilderness permit to help the park track how many people are using the trail to access the wilderness.
+If you intend to go to the lake, complete the free desolation wilderness permit to help the park track how many people use the trail to access the wilderness.

-You will be blown away by the views of the beautiful trees and huge mountains.
+The views of the beautiful trees and huge mountains will blow you away.

-The drive along Highway 89 offers a palette of fall colors on either side of the road so you can enjoy the ride as well as the destination!
+The drive along Highway 89 offers a palette of fall colors on either side of the road so you can enjoy the ride and the destination!

 Emerald Bay

-Coming from Taylor Creek, you will get to Emerald Bay State Park first, and it has nice areas to witness fall in its glory.
+Coming from Taylor Creek, you will first reach Emerald Bay State Park, which has nice areas to witness fall in all its glory.

 Continue to see Emerald Bay Lake Tahoe waterfalls, bold greens, yellows, and hints of purple fall colors.